 When financing is demanded from shareholders on calls, the respective accounts are debited.
 There are certain situations in which some shareholders cannot pay their dues on the allotment and/or on calls within the stipulated time.
 The amount which is not paid by defaulter shareholders is termed as calls in arrears and it shows a debit balance.
 The opening of ‘calls in arrears account’ supports in preparing the balance sheet since it is deducted from called up capital.

-XXX Ltd made due first call @ of Rs.
+XXX Ltd made its first call @ of Rs.
 3 on 10,000 shares.
 Mr A has not paid on the first call on his 200 shares.
 However, he paid this default amount after one month.